7 Sourdough Cinnamon Buns Recipes

 1. Sourdough Cinnamon Buns

-PHOTO CREDIT: HEARTBEETKITCHEN
+PHOTO CREDIT: KARENSKITCHENSTORIES

 Using sourdough starter adds depth to your cinnamon buns.
 The tang from the sourdough complements the sweetness of the cinnamon perfectly.